MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 Managing multiple accounts and directories also creates an incentive for poor security practices such as reusing the same password across accounts and increases the likelihood of stale/abandoned accounts that attackers can target.

-While it sometimes seems easier to quickly stand up a custom directory (based on LDAP, and so on.) for a particular application or workload, this creates much more integration and maintenance work to set up and manage.
-This is similar in many ways to the decision of setting up an additional Azure tenant or additional on-premises Active Directory Forest vs. using the existing enterprise one.
-See also the "Drive Simplicity" [security principle](/azure/architecture/framework/security/security-principles).
+While it sometimes seems easier to quickly stand up a custom LDAP directory for a particular application or workload, this creates much more work to integrate and manage.
+This is similar to choosing to set up an additional Azure tenant or on-premises Active Directory forest rather than using the existing enterprise tenant.
+See also the [security principle of driving simplicity](/azure/architecture/framework/security/security-principles).

 **Who**: This is often a cross-team effort-driven by [Security Architecture](../organize/cloud-security-architecture.md) or [Identity and Key Management](../organize/cloud-security-identity-keys.md) teams.